junxit/us-congress-bills-117/metadata.md

 - 2022-11-30 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S6913; text: CR S6913)
 - 2022-11-30 — Senate Committee on Environment and Public Works discharged by Unanimous Consent.
 - 2022-11-30 — Senate Committee on Environment and Public Works discharged by Unanimous Consent.
+- 2022-12-01 — Held at the desk.
+- 2022-12-01 — Message on Senate action sent to the House.
+- 2022-12-01 — Received in the House.
+- 2022-12-12 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-12-12 — Considered as unfinished business. (consideration: CR H9685-9686)
+- 2022-12-12 — Considered under suspension of the rules. (consideration: CR H9678)
+- 2022-12-12 — DEBATE - The House proceeded with forty minutes of debate on S. 1466.
+- 2022-12-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-12-12 — Mr. Grijalva moved to suspend the rules and pass the bill, as amended.
+- 2022-12-12 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 356 - 56 (Roll no. 518). (text: CR H9678)
+- 2022-12-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 356 - 56 (Roll no. 518).(text: CR H9678)